 For most pet owners, grooming isn’t necessarily their favorite part of dog ownership.
 Most dogs understandably don’t love the process of being bathed, brushed, clipped and groomed and would rather spend their time doing, well, anything else!

 However, regular grooming is important for dogs of all different sizes and breeds.
 Proper grooming can help pet maintain a healthy, shiny coat and prevent tangles in knots in longer-haired breeds.
 It also gives you the opportunity to check for fleas and parasites to get ahead of infestations or potential skin issues.
 Regular grooming will improve overall hygiene as well so dogs can stay happy and healthy.

 We know that grooming time can be stressful for both pets and their owners, but this doesn’t mean that you should avoid grooming all together.
-In fact, are a few easy tips you can keep in mind that will help you with the process and help make grooming more enjoyable for the whole family.
+In fact, there are a few easy summer dog grooming tips you can keep in mind that will help you with the process and help make grooming more enjoyable for the whole family.